 The “Still Pretty Good” Non Toxic Changing Pads

 - Keekaroo Peanut Changer: A clear winner in terms of ease of use, which is invaluable when you have to change your baby so often and deal with so many messes in the process.
+If you’re not sure you should get the Peanut or a dupe, read this!

 - Babyletto Non Toxic and Waterproof Changer: A super affordable choice, using food-grade plastic to waterproof, and polyester instead of PU foam.
 Not perfect, but better than most standard changing pads.